 The Dental bonding Process

 Tooth bonding is a more economical alternative to porcelain veneers.
 This treatment offers a semi-permanent option for patients who want to restore damaged, worn, and stained teeth.
 The dental bonding material is strong and will protect the dentin beneath, but also looks natural.
 During treatment, patients require less tooth preparation than other treatments.

 Dental bonding begins with the preparation of the tooth.
 Dr. Wainwright will will first clean and dry the tooth.
 Then he will gently remove a small amount of tooth enamel from the surface of the tooth to allow the composite resin to adhere to the surface of teeth.
 In some cases, he will not have to remove any enamel.
 Next, he will apply a layer of resin to the tooth surface.
 He will then shape this layer with a special tool before applying another layer on top of it and shaping it again.
 He will repeat this process until we achieve the desired thickness, shape and look.

 He will cover the final composite resin layer with a protective coating before hardening it using ultraviolet light or an activator solution, such as methyl methacrylate monomer (MMA).
 After this step, he will lightly polish it.
 You will be able to use your teeth almost immediately.
 We recommend that you avoid eating foods that are hot or too cold to prevent sensitivity.
 Lastly, give your bonded tooth a couple of days to adjust to the material and the sensitivity will go away.

 Is dental bonding permanent?

-Yes.
-Although, only a dentist can remove the material.
-You will only need to remove the bonding if your bonded tooth suffers more damage, or you are replacing the tooth bonding with a permanent restoration such as porcelain veneers.
+No. Only a dentist can remove the bonding material.
+The dentist will only need to remove the bonding if your bonded tooth suffers more damage, or you are replacing the tooth bonding with a permanent restoration such as porcelain veneers.